ognjenjevremovic/mvp-starter/.github/PULL_REQUEST_TEMPLATE.md

 -->

 **Prior to filing a PR, please:**
-- [open an issue](https://github.com/ognjenjevremovic/{{name}}/issues/new) to discuss your proposed change.
+- [open an issue](https://github.com/ognjenjevremovic/mvp-starter/issues/new) to discuss your proposed change.
-- ensure that `npm run lint && npm run test && npm run build` passes locally.
+- ensure that everything works locally.

 R: @ognjenjevremovic